5 Things To Do BEFORE The Start Of The New School Year

 Most physicians I know are booked solid at the very least a few weeks out.
 Scheduling those yearly physicals now actually checks off a couple of boxes.
 If there's anything that needs to be taken care of or caught up (immunizations or medication refills, etc.) can be done with a little more flexibility, and you won't have to interrupt a school day to fit it in.

 Also, if your child plans to participate in a school sport, you can contact your school's office and can pick up a sports permission slip that you can bring with you to the exam, and have your doc fill it out in person, right in front of you.
 So that will be all set to go for the beginning of the season.

 4.)
 Don't forget about the dentist and the eye doctor.

-Specialist such as dentist and eye doctors can also be quite busy once the school year starts.
+Specialists such as dentists and eye doctors can also be quite busy once the school year starts.
 If you can get your child in for their annual dental cleaning before September, you may have more flexibility in planning that date.
-Not to mention its a good thing to go into the school year with a nice, clean smile. :)
+Not to mention it's a good thing to go into the school year with a nice, clean smile. :)

 And if you get the eye exam before school starts, you can identify any issues early, and get them worked out prior to class.

 This also allows a little extra time in case your student needs glasses or has a prescription change.
 Sometimes glasses need to be ordered.
 This gives you a chance to put that order in, and get them before your kiddo needs to really start reading things!

 5.)
 Schedule an early Back-to-school haircut.

 I don't know about your kids, but mine have spent the summer playing outside, in the dirt and mud, and they're looking a little on the feral side at the moment.
 Before you get ready to start snapping those First Day of School Selfies, only to realize that while their outfits and smiles are banging, their bangs are so long you can't see their faces, it's a great idea to get those heads tidied up.